zx0r/ResilientNetworkArchitectures/README.md

 ##### 4.4 Android Client Solutions <a name="android-client-solutions"></a>

-Android has a vibrant ecosystem of powerful circumvention clients.
+Android has a vibrant ecosystem of powerful secure access architectures clients.

 ###### Comprehensive Clients (Multi-Protocol GUI)